 During the State Championship, Nebraska follows the National High School Mock Trial Championship Power Matching as modified for the 12 teams participating at State.
 Power Matching considers the following: 1) win/loss record, 2) number of ballots received for each trial and 3) cumulative points.
+The only time the Point Spread Against Opponents is used is if two teams tie in the rankings with the win/loss record, the total number of ballots received and the cumulative points.

+All teams will switch sides of the case during the State Championship.
 Teams will receive copies of their score sheets at the conclusion of the State Championship.